ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("BDP2")` Tools and workflow to choose design parameters in Bayesian adaptive single-arm phase II trial designs with binary endpoint (response, success) with possible stopping for efficacy and futility at interim analyses.
 Also contains routines to determine and visualize operating characteristics.
 See Kopp-Schneider et al. (2018) <doi:10.1002/bimj.201700209>.

+-   `r pkg("Cats")` simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
+Co-primary binary endpoints are used, and decisions at the interim or final analysis are made using either Bayesian or frequentist decision rules.
+Several options for sharing control data across cohorts are implemented.
+Realistic trial trajectories are simulated, and the operating characteristics of the designs are calculated.
+This package was used to derive the simulation results in Meyer et al. (2023) <doi:10.1371/journal.pone.0281674>.

+-   `r pkg("CohortPlat")` facilitates the simulation of cohort platform trials with binary endpoints, where each cohort consists of a combination treatment, the respective monotherapies, and control.
+Bayesian decision rules are used at the interim analysis (early futility or efficacy based on a surrogate endpoint) and at the final analysis to declare the combination therapy successful or futile.
+Sharing of the control and the backbone monotherapy data across cohorts is possible.
+The package offers extensive flexibility with respect to both platform trial trajectories, as well as treatment effect scenarios, and decision rules.
+This package was used to derive the simulation results in Meyer et al. (2022) <doi:10.1002/pst.2194>.

 -   `r pkg("esDesign")` is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <doi:10.1016/j.cct.2020.106216>.
 In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR) and AED3-SSR (or ES3-SSR).
 In addition, this package also contains several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <doi:10.1177/1740774513503739>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995), and some useful functions.
 In details, we can calculate the futility and/or efficacy stopping boundaries, the sample size required, calibrate the value of the threshold of the difference between subgroup-specific test statistics, conduct the simulation studies in AED, SSR, AED1-SSR, AED2-SSR and AED3-SSR.

 -   `r pkg("eselect")` Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded and/or unblinded data.
 Trial design that allows an adaptive modification of the primary endpoint based on blinded information obtained at an interim analysis.
 The decision rule chooses the endpoint with the lower estimated required sample size.
 Additionally, the sample size is reassessed using the estimated event probabilities and correlation between endpoints.
 The implemented design is proposed in Bofill Roig, M., GC3mez Melis, G., Posch, M., and Koenig, F. (2022). <doi:10.48550/arXiv.2206.09639>.